lengfeld/blockdiff/README.md

 Add some sort or progress stderr output in 'blockdiff patch'.
 Currently there is no indication that the patch operation is running.

+Follow the recommendation of the REUSE documenation by FSF for software licenses.